The Québec maritime Blog

 What to do

 The sea is much more than an ever-present feature of the landscape on the Islands, it’s also an immense natural playground!
 Participate in sea excursions in a Zodiac or sightseeing boat to admire the archipelago’s beauty from a completely different angle.
 Outdoor enthusiasts will also love exploring the Islands’ mysterious caves and huge lagoons by sea kayak.
-Inquire about the guided outings offered by Aérosport, Auberge La Salicorne and Parc de Gros-Cap.
+Inquire about the guided outings offered by Auberge La Salicorne and Parc de Gros-Cap.
 Ready for a sea adventure?
-Discover caves in a wetsuit with Auberge La Salicorne!
+You can also go caving in a wetsuit with Auberge La Salicorne!
 Whatever sea activity you choose, keep your eyes peeled: you never know when you’ll spot seals or seabirds!

 Being surrounded by the sea means sea breezes!
-You’ll notice that the wind is ever-present on the archipelago much to the delight of wind sports enthusiasts.
+You’ll notice that the wind is ever-present on the archipelago, much to the delight of wind sports enthusiasts.
 In fact, the Îles de la Madeleine are a kitesurfing paradise!
-Try out this sport with Aéroport instructors, who will teach you a few techniques in shallow lagoons and then in the high waves.
-You can also try stunt kiting and kite buggying!
+The Islands offer a multitude of sites to enjoy this sport, including warm and shallow lagoons, which are a perfect place to try out this activity for the first time!

-The archipelago’s diverse terrain make it ideal for hiking.
+The archipelago’s diverse terrain makes it an ideal region for hiking.
 Why not explore the Sentiers entre Vents et Marées?
-These marked and safe trails are divided into 13 segments that range in length from 6 km (4 mi.) to 28 km (17 mi.) and feature various levels of difficulty.
-Discover natural and groomed trails, back roads and long stretches of beaches for a physical, cultural and spiritual experience.
+These marked and safe trails are divided into 13 sections that range in length from 9 km (6 mi.) to 28 km (18 mi.) and vary in levels of difficulty.
+Discover natural and groomed trails, back roads and long stretches of beach for a physical, cultural and spiritual experience.

 The region can also be explored from one end to the other by bicycle along Route 199.
-The Route Verte cycling trail runs along part of this road, which connects the islands of the archipelago.
+The Route Verte bike route runs along part of this road, which connects the islands of the archipelago.
 Other bike paths also give you access to sensational views.
-If you plan to travel with CTMA Cruises, inquire about their cycling package.

 What to discover